 References: 10 max.

-Letter is a written way of talking to journal.
-They can take a position for or against an issue, or simply inform, or both.
-They can convince readers by using emotions, or facts, or emotions and facts combined.
-Such comments should provide constructive scientific remarks.
-Readers may submit these comments as a Letter, which should be concise, and we will transmit them to the author(s) of the commented-upon paper for their optional reply.
+Letters are a written form of dialogue with a journal.
+They can take a position for or against an issue, simply provide information, or both.
+They can convince readers with emotion, facts, or a combination of emotion and facts.
+These comments should provide constructive scientific remarks.
+Readers may submit these comments in the form of a letter, which should be brief and concise, and which will be forwarded to the authors of the paper under review for a response of their choosing.

 Correction: A Correction notice will be issued when it is necessary to correct an error or omission which can impact the interpretation of the article, but where the scholarly integrity of the article remains intact.
 The correction must detail the reason(s) for the error(s) and include only the elements (e.g. sections, sentence, figure) of the manuscript being revised or corrected.
 All authors of the original paper need to agree to the request for changes.
 The contribution to the field statement should be used to clearly state the reason for the Correction.
 Depending on the extent of the correction required, corrections may require peer review.
 Authors are informed that requests for changes beyond that described here may not be accepted for publication.